To post your handicap click here to go to the GHIN website or download the GHIN, or MGA, app(s) from the Apple or Android app stores.

 All members are responsible for posting their scores played during an official playing season and to properly adjust scores for Net Double Bogey.
 Handicaps are revised daily and players should post within 24 hours of the round being played.

 The Handicap Committee within the Men’s Club is responsible for ensuring that effective sanctions are established and applied to those members who disregard handicap responsibilities.

 One of the easiest ways to remember to post your score is to post immediately after your round is complete on the computer in the pro-shop.
-Once on the computer you can post a score with your last name or local #.
+Once on the computer you can post a score with your last name.
 Please ask a fellow member or contact a board member if you are having any difficulty with the computer.

 *When traveling to a different course, if they have a GHIN computer, you can post your score on their computer (if you have your GHIN#).

 Posting your score on GHIN is easy to do if you know your GHIN#, especially if the pro-shop closed before your round was complete.
 Just don’t forget to go online and post it.
 If you were competing in an event and do not post your score by Sunday night you will be disqualified.